JohnyForElectric/ID.4/Ventilated Phone Storage.md

 ---|---
 <img src="https://github.com/JohnyForElectric/ID.4/assets/107234448/63b7d3d6-1ddf-422e-a84d-72fd47e59485" alt="(Center console)" width="540px"> | <img src="https://github.com/JohnyForElectric/ID.4/assets/107234448/2fc0f688-ad15-472f-ada3-875d7bfb9d9f" alt="(Center console)" width="380px">

-## Retrofits and mods
+## How to do it
-Since this is not an OEM mod, there is no coding necessary for this mod.
-Unlike other modes, this one requires making permanent modifications to the center console to allow airflow.
+Since this is not an OEM mod, there is no coding necessary.
+Unlike other mods in this repo, this one makes permanent modifications to the center console to allow airflow.
 These modifications are not visible from the outsode.

 ### Parts for retrofit
 There are 2 key parts this retrofit - the fan with regulator and additional heatsink.
 The additional heatsink is not required, but will improve the overall temperature comform for your phone and components inside of the OEM wireless phone charge plate (R125).
 We believe that any mod must be at least in the OEM quality, as such we selected high quality Noctua fan and controller.